Linear differential equations on the Riemann sphere and representations of quivers

-In the case $k_{1}=\cdots=k_{p}=1$ and $k_{0}\le 3$, P. Boalch obtains a necessary and sufficient condition for the existence of solutions of generalized additive Deligne-Simpson problems in \cite{Bo} and for an arbitrary $k_{0}$, see \cite{HY}.

-In order to determine the existence condition of solutions of Deligne-Simpson problems, Crawley-Boevey \cite{C1} shows that Fuchsian systems can be realized as representations of quivers, and applies the existence theorem of irreducible representations of deformed preprojective algebras associated with the quivers to the existence of solutions of additive Deligne-Simpson problems.
-One can find a review of his work in Section \ref{reviewoffuchs}.
+In order to determine the existence condition of a solution of the additive Deligne-Simpson problem for Fuchsian systems, Crawley-Boevey \cite{C} shows that Fuchsian systems can be realized as representations of quivers, and applies the existence theorem of irreducible representations of deformed preprojective algebras associated with the quivers to the existence of solutions of additive Deligne-Simpson problems.
+One can find a review of his work in Section \ref{reviewoffuchs} and \ref{reviewoffuchsian}.